≡ Menu

 The food contains:

-This kibble also has a moderate amount of meat in it which is good for less active older dogs.
+This kibble also has a moderate amount of meat, suitable for less active older dogs.

-Let’s take a look at the pros and cons now, shall we?
+Let’s look at the pros and cons now, shall we?

 Pros Cons